 It takes time for a website to build the criteria necessary for Google to favor them in this system of calculations.
 Does it take years?
 No!
 But it does take months and sometimes many months.
 The benefit to this approach is that once the system recognizes your website as relevant and significant for a particular search term, that relevance has staying power for a much longer period of time than any other form of online advertising campaign available.

 Any other form of online advertising requires a constant input of capital to sustain it.
-Now, is a first page, first search result a permanent fixture once you have arrived there.
+Now, is a first page, first position search result a permanent fixture once you have arrived there.
 Of course not.
 Relevance needs to maintained once earned.

 However, the calculations Google make to determine the validity of a top search result are not arbitrary and are not arrived at without many different criteria coming to bear.
 For this reason, a top ranking once achieved is not easily taken away and therefore, with a bit of careful maintenance can be a relatively secure position compared to any available alternatives.